ThalesGroup/luna-kmu/README.md

-login                           Login to selected slot logout                          Logout the current slot list                            This command lists all the keys in the selected slot generatekey                     This command generates a symmetric or asymmetric key createdo                        This command creates a data object getattribute                    This command displays object attributes setattribute                    This command set attributes to an object export                          This command exports a key to a file import                          This command imports a key from a file encrypt                         This command encrypts a file decrypt                         This command decrypts a file derive                          This command derives a key
+login                           Login to selected slot logout                          Logout the current slot list                            This command lists all the keys in the selected slot getcapabilities                 This command returns the PKCS11 capabilities (limited to key generation) generatekey                     This command generates a symmetric or asymmetric key createdo                        This command creates a data object getattribute                    This command displays object attributes setattribute                    This command set attributes to an object readattribute                   This command read an attribute of a object and write in a file writeattribute                  This command write an attribute of a object read from a file export                          This command exports a key to a file import                          This command imports a key from a file or from key components encrypt                         This command encrypts a file decrypt                         This command decrypts a file derive                          This command derives a key